 The articles of amalgamation of the Company, as amended, provide for a minimum of three and a maximum of fifteen directors.
-The current size of the Board is five directors.
-At the Meeting, the five persons listed below will be nominated for election as directors of the Company.
-If elected, each Director will hold office until the next annual meeting of Shareholders of the Company or until his successor is elected or appointed.
-All of these nominees are now directors and have been since the dates indicated in the list below.
-The current term of office of each Director will expire at the Meeting or when his successor is elected or appointed.
-Unless such authority is withheld, the persons named in the accompanying Form of Proxy intend to vote for the election of the five nominees to the Board whose names are set forth below.
+The current size of the Board is six directors.
+At the Meeting, the six persons listed below will be nominated for election as directors of the Company.
+If elected, each Director will hold office until the next annual meeting of Shareholders of the Company or until their successor is elected or appointed.
+Except for Daniel Maheu, all of these nominees are now directors and have been since the dates indicated in the list below.
+The current term of office of each Director will expire at the Meeting or when their successor is elected or appointed.
+Unless such authority is withheld, the persons named in the accompanying Form of Proxy intend to vote for the election of the six nominees to the Board whose names are set forth below.